slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 // ------------------------------
 // Start a new thread that runs the Socket Mode app in this process import com.slack.api.bolt.socket_mode.SocketModeApp;
+// Note: If you use bolt-jakarta-socket-mode instead, the import would be:
+// import com.slack.api.bolt.jakarta_socket_mode.SocketModeApp;

 String appToken = "xapp-1-A111-111-xxx";
 SocketModeApp socketModeApp = new SocketModeApp(appToken, app);